-Kim Wyant is in her first season as Head Coach of the New York University men's soccer program after spending four years as an assistant on the NYU women's soccer coaching staff.
-During that span, she helped the squad post an overall 42-27-6 (.600) record, including a NCAA Tournament appearance in 2014.
+Kim Wyant is in her third season as Head Coach of the New York University men's soccer program after spending four years as an assistant on the NYU women's soccer coaching staff.
+She is currently the only female Head Coach of a NCAA men’s soccer team.

 JOSH TAYLOR – Southern New Hampshire University (SNHU)

 Jordan CiuffetelliAfter spending seven seasons as an assistant coach with the program, Josh Taylor was named the eighth head coach in SNHU men's soccer program history on April 30, 2015.
 Taylor joined the men's soccer program as an assistant coach before the 2008 season and was elevated to the top assistant spot prior to the 2012 season.
 During that time, the Penmen compiled a 117-20-16 (.817) record while making seven straight NCAA appearances, including four trips to the national quarterfinals in 2009, 2011, 2012 and 2013.
 In 2013, the Penmen captured the ultimate prize, winning the second NCAA Division II national championship in program history with a 22-1-1 record.
 SNHU won four Northeast-10 Conference tournament titles (2008, 2012, 2013, 2014) and four regular season titles (2008, 2009, 2013, 2014) over that span. more>>